 Let’s give this knobbly root a closer look.

-1. Haven’t been feeling hungry?
-Eat fresh ginger just before lunch to stoke a dull appetite and fire up the digestive juices.
+- Haven’t been feeling hungry?
+Eat a little fresh ginger just before a meal to inspire your appetite and activate your digestive juices.

-3. Ginger clears the ‘microcirculatory channels’ of the body, including the pesky sinuses that tend to flare up from time to time.
+- Ginger clears the ‘microcirculatory channels’ of the body, including the clearing your sinuses that can flare up seasonally or during colder months.

-4. Feeling airsick or nauseous?
-Chew on ginger, preferably tossed in a little honey.
+- Feeling airsick or nauseous?
+Ginger can help, preferably tossed in a little honey.

-9. Stir up some ginger tea to get rid of throat and nose congestion.
-And when there’s a nip in the air, the warming benefits of this tasty tea are even greater!
+- Stir up some ginger tea to get rid of throat and nose congestion.
+And when there’s a nip in the air, the warming and healing benefits of this tasty tea are even greater!